 In "All the Little People" when Finn empties the bag of tiny replicas, for a brief moment, Little Bubblegum is in Little Marceline's arms, until Finn separates them.
 Later, they can be seen walking off together.

 "Sky Witch".
 Holy crap "Sky Witch".
 The episode literally begins with Bubblegum getting out of bed and sniffing the shirt Marceline gave her in a sensual fashion.
-Right after this we get a shot of a photo showing Bubblegum and Marceline together and at the end of the episode, the Sky Witch says that the shirt Marceline gave Bubblegum has more sentimental value to the two of them than Hambo (for comparison, Hambo is pretty much the only thing that Marceline has left of Simon before he went insane and became Ice King).
+Right after this we get a shot of a photo showing Bubblegum and Marceline together in Bubblegum's closet.
+At the end of the episode the Sky Witch says the shirt Marceline gave Bubblegum has more sentimental value to the two of them than Hambo (for comparison, Hambo is pretty much the only thing that Marceline has left of Simon before he went insane and became Ice King).

 This page◊ is... very open to interpretation, even in context.